On the number of ordinary lines determined by sets in complex space: The dependency matrix

 \section{The dependency matrix}

 Let $\V = \{v_1, \dots, v_n\}$ be a set of $n$ points in $\CC^d$.
-We will use $\dim(\V)$ to denote the dimension of the linear span of $\V$ and by $\adim(\V)$ the dimension of the affine span of $\V$ (i.e., the minimum $r$ such that points of $\V$ are contained in a shift of a linear subspace of dimension $r$).
+We will use $\dim(\V)$ to denote the dimension of the linear span of $\V$, and by $\adim(\V)$ the dimension of the affine span of $\V$ (i.e., the minimum $r$ such that points of $\V$ are contained in a shift of a linear subspace of dimension $r$).
 We projectivize $\CC^d$ and consider the set of vectors $\V^\prime = \{v^\prime_1, \dots, v^\prime_n\}$, where $v^\prime_i = (v_i, 1)$ is the vector in $\CC^{d+1}$ obtained by appending a 1 to the vector $v_i$.
 Let $V$ be the $n \times (d+1)$ matrix whose $i^{th}$ row is the vector $v^\prime_i$.
 Now note that

 We now construct a matrix $A$, which we refer to as the dependency matrix of $\V$.
-Note here that the construction we give here is preliminary, but suffices to prove Theorems~\ref{th:3n/2} and \ref{th:higherdim}.
+The construction we give here is preliminary, but suffices to prove Theorems~\ref{th:3n/2} and \ref{th:higherdim}.
 A refined construction is given in Section~\ref{sec:dependencymatrix}, where we select the triples more carefully.
 The rows of the matrix will consist of linear dependency coefficients, which we define below. \begin{definition}[Linear dependency coefficients] Let $v_1, v_2$ and $v_3$ be three distinct collinear points in $\CC^d$, and let $v_i^\prime = (v_i, 1)$, $i \in \{1, 2, 3\}$, be vectors in $\CC^{d+1}$.
 Recall that $v_1, v_2, v_3$ are collinear if and only if there exist nonzero coefficients $a_1, a_2 ,a_3\in \CC$ such that We refer to the $a_1, a_2$ and $a_3$ as the linear dependency coefficients between $v_1, v_2, v_3$.
-Note that the coefficients are determined up to scaling by a complex number.
-Throughout our proof, the specific choice of coefficients does not matter, so we fix a canonical choice by setting $a_3 = 1$. \end{definition}
+Since these coefficients are determined up to scaling by a complex number, we fix a canonical choice by setting $a_3 = 1$. \end{definition}